Ananda Vikatan: Visual media

+In 2024, Vikatan Televistas debuted in Hindi television industry by Co-producing Udne Ki Aasha for StarPlus.

 The company ventured into film production as Vikatan Talkies, and successfully made the comedy Siva Manasula Sakthi starring Jiiva and Anuya that launched the career of the director Rajesh.
-They then followed this with the commercially unsuccessful Vaalmiki.
+They then followed this with the commercially unsuccessful byVaalmiki.
 The media house still produces a variety of programs for television and has branched out into various streams of media content with an online digital broadcast of snippets of news, views, interviews etc.